 - ½ teaspoon freshly ground black pepper

-- 1 small pinch orange food coloring (this is widely used in Morocco, but it’s optional here)
+- 1 small pinch of orange food colouring (this is widely used in Morocco, but it’s optional here)

 - ½ teaspoon turmeric